 Q: Can I bring my children to the convention?

 A: Children may attend the convention with their parents.
 There is a $10 admission fee for each child age 3 and older.
-We do not have a children's program at our convention.
-Children under 12 must remain with their parents at all times.
-Children are welcome in any of the adult workshop sessions provided they are not disruptive and they are accompanied by a parent or responsible adult.
+We do not have a children's program at our convention due to space limitations and liability issues.
+Children under 12 must remain with an adult at all times.
+Children are welcome in any of the adult workshop sessions provided there is space available, they are not disruptive, and they are accompanied by a parent or responsible adult.
 There is no charge for infants and we do provide a curtained area for moms in the exhibit hall for nursing and feeding infants.

 Q: Why is there a charge for children and teens to attend?

 A: We charge for children because we are not equipped to handle a very large number of children at the Convention Center.
 The convention is geared toward adults.
 We understand, however, that some cannot arrange childcare and we want to give them the option to bring their children if necessary.
 Arizona is part of a shrinking minority around the country in extending this option.
-Please be respectful of the Convention Center property and staff since they have been so gracious in allowing us to continue this practice.
+Please be respectful of the Convention Center property and staff.

 Q: What is there for teens to do at the convention?